LSSTDESC/Twinkles/doc/Setup/Getting_started_on_your_laptop.rst

 The following commands will download and activate the current release versions of the LSST Science Pipelines in a new Conda environment named "lsst".
 At various times they need to to type "`y`", so unfortunately you cannot leave them too long.
-They each take a few minutes, except for the `conda install`, which takes a bit longer.
+They each take a few minutes, except for the `conda install`, which takes about an hour.

 .. code-block:: bash